MuzafarovMirfayz/Employee/README.md

 - [Any other specific requirements]

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/employee-management.git`
+1. Clone the repository: `git clone https://github.com/your-username/Employee.git`
-2. Navigate to the project directory: `cd employee-management`
+2. Navigate to the project directory: `cd Employee`
-3. [Add any additional setup instructions here, e.g., setting up a virtual environment]

-## Usage
-1. Configure the application settings:
-   - [Specify configuration files or environment variables]
-2. Run the application: `python app.py` or `npm start` (depending on your setup).
-3. Access the application through your web browser at `http://localhost:8080` (or the specified URL).
-4. [Provide a brief description of how to use the application, including any login details or demo accounts if available]

 ## Screenshots
 [Include screenshots of your application here to give users an idea of what to expect.]